Has traditional therapy and medication not worked.

 Refreshing View of DID

 The brain is hardwired to survive no matter what.
-I believe creating a DID System is a normal defense reaction to experiencing horrible, repetitive life threatening events.
+I believe creating a DID System is a healthy and natural defense reaction to experiencing horrible, repetitive life-threatening events.
 It is a natural defensive response to overwhelming traumatic experiences.

-This life saving separation of a whole self into a DID system appears to be a mirror of the human brain and how it functions.
-Think about this … even though the brain is one organ, the brain operation on the whole is done via functional compartments.
+This life-saving separation of a whole self into a DID system appears to be a mirror of the human brain and how it functions.
+Think about this … even though the brain is one organ, the brain operation as a whole is done via functional compartments.
 The brain governs the functions of both the body and the mind through different centers.
-Development of DID is an innate defense mechanism to protect the whole by forming many different compartments of parts or alters with each one functioning differently......
+Development of DID is an innate defense mechanism to protect the whole by forming many separate compartments of parts or alters with each one functioning differently......

 The SUM method for healing survivors with DID allows the survivor to free his or her parts from past traumatic structure, restructure inner DID system while beginning a new life of growth and healing immediately.